angular/angular/docs/BAZEL.md

 Currently we only use remote caching on CircleCI.
 We could enable it for developer builds as well, which would make initial builds much faster for developers by fetching already-built artifacts from the cache.

-This feature is experimental, and developed by the CircleCI team with guidance from Angular.
+This feature is experimental and developed by the CircleCI team with guidance from Angular.
 Contact Alex Eagle with questions.

 *How it's configured*: